jitsi/jicofo/README.md

         net.java.sip.communicator.service.gui.ALWAYS_TRUST_MODE_ENABLED=true

-    Note that this should only be used for testing/debugging purposes, or in controlled environments.
+    Note, this should only be used for testing/debugging purposes, or in controlled environments.
 If you confirm that this is the problem, you should then solve it in another way (e.g. get a signed certificate for prosody, or add the particular certificate to jigasi’s trust store).

 ## Certificates